Olathe/redcarpet/README.md

 #### Files
 * `redcarpet` automatically accepts the recurring terms-of-service web page for a WiFi router.
 You'll need to edit it to handle the proper SSID and URL.
 * `redcarpet.bat` starts `redcarpet` on Windows.
 * `redcarpet.conf` is an Upstart script.
-It allows you to run `redcarpet` as a system service.
+It allows you to run `redcarpet` as a system service on Ubuntu.

 #### Installing as an Upstart service
 To install it, open a shell, switch to the directory containing these files, edit `redcarpet` to make it work for your access point, and execute the following: